 China responds to NATO initiative in Japan

-China has urged Japan to act responsibly after Tokyo confirmed that it is in talks to build a NATO liaison office on the island, saying it would not accept “bloc confrontation” in the Asia-Pacific.
+China has urged Japan to act responsibly after Tokyo confirmed that it is in talks to build a NATO liaison office on its territory, saying Beijing would not accept “bloc confrontation” in the Asia-Pacific.

 Asked about the plans during a Wednesday press briefing, Chinese Foreign Ministry spokesperson Mao Ning said NATO should remain within its own sphere of influence and not seek to grow its presence in Asia.